openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   Filter results by flavor name or ID.

 ``--tenant <tenant_id>``
   Filter results by tenant ID.
+(Deprecated; this option is not supported, and will be removed in version 5.0.0.)

 .. _nova_flavor-access-remove: